 The Big Apple Chorus 3rd Annual BIG BUCKS RAFFLE is under way.
-Only 250 Tickets at $50 each will be sold.
-Drawing to take place at our Holiday Show, December 6, 2014 at Norman Thomas High School.
+Only 250 Tickets at $50 each will be distributed.
+One FREE ticket for each $50 Donation.
+Drawing to take place December 6, 2014 at Norman Thomas High School.
 1st Prize is $5,000, 2nd Prize is $1,000, and 3rd Prize is $250.

 The Big Apple Chorus is thrilled to welcome our incredibly talented, long time friend, former BAC member and 2011 International Quartet Champion Jack Pinto as Chorus Director.
 Jack utilizes his rich barbershop experiences and vocal knowledge to coach quartets and choruses.